Bounded and unbounded cohomology of homeomorphism and diffeomorphism groups: Introduction

-For this strategy to actually simplify the problem, we need to show that the stabilizers are boundedly acyclic.
-We shall establish several such general bounded acyclicity results, both as tools for the above and for the case of $\bR^n$ below.
+For this strategy to actually simplify the problem, we need to show that the stabilisers are \emph{boundedly acyclic}, meaning that their bounded cohomology vanishes in all positive degrees.
+We shall establish several such general bounded acyclicity results, both as tools for the above and for the case of $S^n$ below.
+The first non-trivial bounded acyclicity statement is the theorem of Matsumoto--Morita~\cite{matsumoto1985bounded} which states that the group $\Homeo_c(\bR^n)$ of \emph{compactly supported} homeomorphisms is boundedly acyclic.
+That result was a refinement of Mather's acyclicity in ordinary cohomology~\cite{MR0288777}.
+A tool for our study of homeomorphisms and diffeomorphisms of $S^n$ is the following generalisation of the Matsumoto--Morita theorem to the case of certain manifolds that can be ``displaced", and also to higher regularities.